-WE CAN ESCAPE THE BOOM / BUST CYCLE
+WE CAN SOFTEN THE BOOM / BUST CYCLE

 Wyoming people have learned from long experience that unpredictability is bad for businesses and families.
 Booms can be as difficult as busts, and there is always a bust.
-But it doesn’t have to be this way.
+But it doesn’t have to be so extreme.
 Wyomingites can choose greater stability and a more resilient economy.

 FIFTY YEARS AGO…